 Samantha A. McGraw

 Samantha manages the core operations of Sustainable Jersey, including the municipal and school certification programs, the grants program, the support center, and website.
 She serves as the primary point of contact for New Jersey municipalities participating in Sustainable Jersey as they work toward certification.
 She also serves as staff support to the Waste Management Task Force.
 Samantha holds a B.S. in Meteorology from Millersville University, a M.A. in Political Science from Colorado State University, and interned with the City of Fort Collins, Colorado, Environmental Services Department.
-Samantha is also a Senior Fellow of the Environmental Leadership Program, co-president of the YWCA Princeton NEXT GEN Board, as well as chair of the YWCA Princeton NEXT GEN Board's Nomination and Communication Committees.
+Samantha is also a Senior Fellow of the Environmental Leadership Program, and former co-president of the YWCA Princeton NEXT GEN Board, and former chair of the YWCA Princeton NEXT GEN Board's Nomination and Communication Committees.